ARCHETYPE Visual acuity test (openEHR-EHR-OBSERVATION.visual_acuity.v0)

 Units: arb. unit

-Testing distance categoryTesting distance category: An ordinal measure of testing distance
+Testing distance categoryTesting distance category: A categorisation of the testing distance.

-• Near [The test was performed at near distance, which typically refers to a distance below 50cm.
-There is no generally agreed cutoff.]
+• Near [The test was performed at near distance.]

 Testing distanceTesting distance: The distance between the tested eye and the apparent location of the stimulus.